Planting a Seedling

 There are so many reasons to plant trees!
 Trees help clean our air, water, and soils of pollutants that harm our health.
 They also help to cool down the surrounding area and our atmosphere by absorbing carbon dioxide, helping to fight climate change.

-Big trees, like live oak and sycamore, make great shade trees and provide excellent habitat and food for wildlife.
+Big trees, like willow oak and black gum, make great shade trees and provide excellent habitat and food for wildlife.
+Animals love to eat the seeds, berries, and acorns from the trees, and birds will make their nests in the branches.